manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

   time will hardcode `LOCALDATADIR` as `/my/custom/var/lib/manticore/data`, and `FULL_SHARE_DIR` as `/my/custom/usr/share/manticore`.
 - **BUILD_TESTING** (bool) whether to support testing.
 If enabled, after the build, you can run 'ctest' and test the build.
 Note that testing implies additional dependencies, like at least the presence of PHP cli, Python, and an available MySQL server with a test database.
 By default, this parameter is on.
 So, for 'just build', you might want to disable the option by explicitly specifying 'off' value.
+- **BUILD_SRPMS** (bool) whether to show instructions for building Source RPMs (SRPMs).
+Due to CPack limitations with component-based packaging, SRPMs cannot be generated directly alongside binary RPMs.
+When enabled, the build system will display instructions for proper SRPM generation using the source configuration method.
+By default, this parameter is off.
 - **LIBS_BUNDLE** - path to a folder with different libraries.
 This is mostly relevant for Windows building, but may also be helpful if you have to build often in order to avoid downloading third-party sources each time.
 By default, this path is never modified by the configuration script; you should put everything there manually.
 When, say, we want support for a stemmer - the sources will be downloaded from Snowball homepage, then extracted, configured, built, etc. Instead, you can store the original source tarball (which is `libstemmer_c.tgz`) in this folder.
 Next time you want to build from scratch, the configuration script will first look up in the bundle, and if it finds the stemmer there, it will not download it again from the Internet.
 - **CACHEB** - path to a folder with stored builds of 3-rd party libraries.
 Usually features like galera, re2, icu, etc. first downloaded or being got from bundle, then unpacked, built, and installed into a temporary internal folder.
 When building manticore, that folder is then used as the place where the things required to support the asked feature are live.
 Finally, they either link with manticore, if it is a library; either go directly to distribution/installation (like galera or icu data).
 When **CACHEB** is defined either as cmake config param, either as a system environment variable, it is used as the target folder for that builds.
 This folder might be kept across builds, so that stored libraries there will not be rebuilt anymore, making the whole build process much shorter.